JBX2010/KataGo_Colab/README.md

+# README:

 Want to run an AlphaGo strength Go bot by yourself?
+Want to learn the Game of Go with the help of your own Bot?
+Or want to start learning the AI programs and build something interesting?
+Welcome to try out the opensource programs here.
+It helped me started a new journey in my life and hopefully it may help you as well.

-Believe me, it just that easy.
-With just 1 or 2 clicks and within a minute, you can have a Super Human level Go Bot running under your control.
+It's pretty easy.
+You may need a little bit time to sign up the accounts with OGS, KGS or Yike.
+But once you have the accounts set up, you can have a Super Human level Go Bot running at your control with just 1 or 2 clicks and within a minute.
 No need to spend thousand dollars on a fancy GPU.

-All thanks to David Wu(Lightvector) who made this possible with his open source Go programs - KataGo and also Google Research Project Colab.
+All thanks to David Wu(Lightvector) who made this possible with his open source Go programs - KataGo https://github.com/lightvector/KataGo and also Google Research Project Colab.

 ## OGS KataBot English Version: